Apple podcast service, tags for lost items expected at iPad launch event

 By Stephen Nellis

-April 20 (Reuters) - Apple Inc AAPL.O is expected to unveil a new podcast subscription service and finally may show off tiny tags meant to locate lost items at a virtual event Tuesday that likely will feature new iPads and Mac computers.
+April 20 (Reuters) - At an event Tuesday, Apple Inc AAPL.O may sharpen its focus on rival Spotify with a new podcast subscription service and finally may show off tiny tags meant to locate lost items.

+The event, being broadcast from Apple's Cupertino, California headquarters, is also likely to include an update to Apple's iPad Pro tablet and its iMacs.

-Apple shares have risen nearly 95% over the past year, faster than the 64% rise in the Nasdaq Composite Index .IXIC, thanks to a record $274.5 billion in sales for fiscal 2020 as consumers stocked up on electronics during the pandemic.
+Apple shares have risen nearly 95% over the past year, faster than the 63% rise in the Nasdaq Composite Index .IXIC, thanks to a record $274.5 billion in sales for fiscal 2020 as consumers stocked up on electronics during the pandemic.
+Apple shares were down 1% ahead of the event.

 Macs and iPads accounted for $52.3 billion during its fiscal 2020, and analysts expect updates to the top-end iPad Pro models on Tuesday, including better display and processing technology.